Who can file for a domestic violence protective order?

 Any person who is a victim of domestic violence by a “household member” can file for a protective order.
 Household members include adults or minors who:

-- Are related to each other by blood (including half-blood) or adoption, such as child, parent, grandchild, brother, sister, grandparent, uncle, first cousin, or other relative;
+- are related to each other by blood, including half-blood, or adoption - for example, a child, parent, grandchild, brother, sister, grandparent, uncle, first cousin, or other relative;

-- Have a child in common from a relationship whether or not they have been married or have lived together; or
+- have a child in common from a relationship; or

-- Are the minor child of a person in a relationship described above.*
+- are the minor child of a person in any of the relationships described above.1

-A judge cannot deny you a protective order based only on the fact that there has been a lapse of time between the domestic violence and the filing of the petition.**
+A judge cannot deny you a protective order based only on the fact that there has been a lapse of time between the domestic violence and the filing of the petition.2

 Note: If you do not have a household member relationship with the abuser, you may be eligible for a sexual assault or stalking protective order.
 For more information about these orders, see What is a stalking or sexual assault protective order?

 For information about representing yourself in a protective order hearing, you can check out the Alaska State Courts website.
-You can also find general information about preparing for court on our Preparing Your Case page.
+You can also find general information about preparing for court on our At the Hearing page.